 Craig and Gould Infrastructure Improvements

-Castle Rock Water and the Public Works Department are planning infrastructure improvements in the Craig and Gould North neighborhood to address stormwater flows, upgrade street pavement, and replace aging water and sanitary sewer mains as appropriate.
+Castle Rock Water and the Public Works Department are completing infrastructure improvements in the Craig and Gould North neighborhood to address stormwater flows, upgrade street pavement, and replace aging water and sanitary sewer mains.
 The project will reduce flooding hazards and improve traffic and pedestrian use of the right-of-way.
-Infrastructure will be upgraded to meet current design criteria standards and will be similar to improvements completed in the Craig and Gould South neighborhood in 2007.
+Infrastructure is being upgraded to meet current design criteria standards and will be similar to improvements completed in the Craig and Gould South neighborhood in 2007.

 Access and disruptions

 Road closures and restricted driveway access will be necessary, and street parking will be unavailable within the work zone.
 Detours for the public will also be necessary, but local access for residents at all times will be a priority.
-Traffic control plans from the contractor will be approved by the Public Works Department to ensure no disruptions to emergency or other services occur.
+Traffic control plans from the contractor have been approved by the Public Works Department to ensure no disruptions to emergency or other services occur.

 Temporary disruptions to water services will occur periodically throughout the project as necessary to complete the tie-ins for new water mains and service lines.
 Disruptions to sanitary sewer services will also occur at some properties when individual service lines are connected to the new sanitary sewer mains.
 To minimize any inconvenience, affected customers will be given advance notice, typically a minimum of 48 hours, when these disruptions are planned.
 Services will be disrupted for approximately four to six hours, for each effort.